CaptainRaver/kellerabend_the_game/README.md

 ## Installation

-Simply download the .d64 file and load in VICE.
+Simply download the .prg file and load in VICE.
 Run with:

 LOAD"KELLERABEND",8,1